What’s a Breakaway Compensation Plan?

-Breakaway compensation plans are the oldest of the three common plan types.
+Breakaway compensation plans are the oldest of the three common compensation plan types.
 They’ve been around since the 1970s.
 To this day, they’re the most popular compensation plan among party plan companies.
-A breakaway compensation plan uses two primary bonuses and two defined sales force classifications: sales people and sales leaders (also known as breakaway distributors).
-Each type is compensated differently.
-Sales people are paid a commission on group volume.
-Sales leaders continue to get that group volume commission but they also get a generation commission.
+A breakaway compensation plan uses two primary bonuses and two defined sales force classifications: salespeople and sales leaders (also known as breakaway distributors).
+A breakaway compensation plan pays salespeople a commission on group volume and sales leaders a generation commission.

-Salespeople get paid a commission on their group volume.
+Salespeople earn a commission on their group volume.
 This is typically either a level commission or a stairstep differential commission.
 A level commission pays distributors a percentage on a certain number of levels of their downline.
-A stairstep commission is a type of differential commission that is comprised of progressive steps which have specific requirements; as distributors meet the requirements to climb the steps, they earn increasing percentages on their personal and group volume.
+A stairstep commission is a type of differential commission comprised of progressive steps which have specific requirements.
+As distributors meet the requirements to climb the steps, they earn increasing percentages on their personal and group volume.

-The division between groups is marked by the positions of breakaways in the tree.
-Let’s say we have a distributor named Karen in the tree.
-Her group is defined as everyone beneath her who hasn’t reached the breakaway rank.
+Groups are divided by breakaway distributors.
+Let’s say we have a breakaway distributor named Karen in the tree.
+Her group contains everyone beneath her who hasn’t reached the breakaway rank.
 When someone beneath her reaches a breakaway rank, that person literally breaks off into their own group.
 All the volume generated beneath the breakaway is now in that breakaway’s group.

 Let’s say Karen is a salesperson just starting out.
 Here’s what her group looks like right now.

-If this commission is a differential, the organization of the people in her group will have a complicated effect on how much she’s paid.
-You can read a more detailed explanation of differentials here, but in brief, a differential commission pays Karen the percentage she qualifies for minus the percentages the people beneath her have already been paid.
+If this commission is a differential, the organization of the people in her group will have a complicated effect on how much she earns.
+You can read a more detailed explanation of differentials here.
+In brief, a differential commission pays Karen the percentage she qualifies for minus the percentages the people beneath her have already been paid.
 Here’s an example differential commission: